International Champagne Horse Registry

 Left: Champagne eyes, older and younger

-Right: a smoky black
+Right: a smoky black mare's

-mare's eye with pinkish
+eye with pinkish skin and

 Left: gray on champagne